AAHGS Journal Submission Guidelines

 PUBLICATION POLICY: Manuscripts are considered for publication if they are not under publication review elsewhere.
 Parts of previously published materials, such as maps or illustrations included in a manuscript cannot be used without written permission of the author and/or copyright holder.
-Written verification permission to use copyrighted materials must accompany the manuscript when it is submitted.
+Written verification granting permission to use copyrighted material must accompany the manuscript when it is submitted.

 - mailing address

 - brief biography, of no more than 100 words, including historical and genealogical affiliations, and

 - Do not put author(s’) name(s) on the pages of the manuscript itself.
 Author(s) name(s) should only be on cover page.